John Madden: NBC Sports (2006–2008)

 In 2005, Dick Ebersol, president of NBC Sports, announced that Madden would provide color commentary for NBC's Sunday night NFL games, beginning with the 2006 season, making him the first sportscaster to have worked for all of the "Big Four" U.S. broadcast television networks.
 On October 13, 2008, NBC announced that Madden would not be traveling to the October 19 Sunday Night Football Seattle Seahawks–Tampa Bay Buccaneers game in Tampa, Florida, marking the end of Madden's 476-weekend streak of consecutive broadcast appearances.
 Madden, who traveled by bus, decided to take the week off because he had traveled from Jacksonville to San Diego, and would have had to go back to Florida before returning to his Northern California home.

-Madden was replaced by Football Night in America studio analyst Cris Collinsworth for the game, and returned for the following telecast on November 2, 2008, in Indianapolis (until 2010 the NFL did not schedule Sunday night games for one week in October, so as not to overlap with the World Series taking place roughly around the same time).
+Madden was replaced by Football Night in America studio analyst Cris Collinsworth for the game, and returned for the following telecast on November 2, 2008, in Indianapolis.
+Until 2010 the NFL did not schedule Sunday night games for one week in October, so as not to overlap with the World Series taking place roughly around the same time.
 Madden called his final game on February 1, 2009, for Super Bowl XLIII between the Arizona Cardinals and the Pittsburgh Steelers.
 Madden announced his official retirement from the broadcasting booth on April 16, 2009.
 He was succeeded by Collinsworth.

 Radio

-Madden got his start in broadcasting calling in to longtime San Francisco radio personality "The Emperor" Gene Nelson's show on station KYA in the 1970s while coach of the Raiders.
+In the 1970s, Madden got his start in broadcasting by calling in to longtime San Francisco radio personality "The Emperor" Gene Nelson's show on station KYA while coach of the Raiders.
 He followed Nelson when he moved to station KSFO, and the call-ins continued even after Madden's coaching retirement.
 Madden later made appearances on KNBR.
 In 1997, he began calling in to radio station KCBS five days a week at 8:15 a.m.
 Pacific Time.
-This continued through Thanksgiving 2015, when he ceased calling after heart surgery and other health concerns.
-He began making twice-weekly appearances on KCBS radio again in 2017, appearing Mondays and Fridays at 9:15 a.m.
+This continued to Thanksgiving 2015, when he ceased calling after heart surgery and other health concerns.

+In 2017, he began making twice-weekly appearances on KCBS radio again, appearing Mondays and Fridays at 9:15 a.m.
 He stopped making regular radio call-ins in August 2018, citing a desire to remove any obligations from his schedule.
 KCBS named him "Senior Investigative At-Large Correspondent", indicating that he may occasionally call in again.
 Madden also aired sports commentaries in syndication on the Westwood One radio network in the United States.